samrocketman/docker-compose-ha-consul-vault-ui/README.md

   takes care of that.
 - Persists data across restarts as long as the cluster is gracefully shut down.
   See [`Starting and stopping` section][#starting-and-stopping].
+- Local docker infrastructure is able to anonymously authenticate with Vault via approle method and its CIDR address.

 # Prerequisites